 Forest Types Overview

 Forest type, or forest cover, refers to the dominant tree species in the overstory of a given site.
 The distribution of forest types across the landscape is determined by factors such as climate, soil, elevation, aspect and disturbance history (Rogers, et al, 2001)3.
 A number of Colorado’s forests are characterized as disturbance driven.
 The life history of these forest types evolved with a cycle of natural disturbance such as wildfire, insect infestations, flooding, avalanches, windstorms or disease infections.
 These disturbances served to periodically rejuvenate forests, ensuring a variety of forest types, age classes and densities across the landscape.
-Due to lack of disturbance, the majority of Colorado’s forests are concentrated in older age classes, with virtually no significant forest in the zero to 20-year age classes.

 Follow the links for brief descriptions of these forest types.